GRousselet/bootcourse/README.md

 # Robust statistical inferences using the bootstrap

 [Website](https://grousselet.github.io/bootcourse/) for a short introductory course to the bootstrap, focused on the percentile bootstrap and the bootstrap-t.
+The course is composed of 10 sessions of 1 hour each.
+R programming skills are required, but very little math is used.
+The course also relies on in-class demos and exercises that do not require a computer.

 The course is based on these tutorials: